spuithori/svelte-ionic-app/README.md

 - bind:value does not seem to work on input and other form elements, so a click handler is needed - which is cumbersome - https://github.com/sveltejs/svelte/issues/892 - so probably not solvable without support by Ionic or Svelte - or we need to create wrappers for all elements - which is quite some work and you will be required to manually import all elements you use per page (like with Vue and React) - which seems a drag to me?

+Please note - if you use a library such as https://svelte-forms-lib-sapper-docs.vercel.app/introduction together with Yup schemas https://github.com/jquense/yup, the bind:value-issue actually becomes less relevant as you will have the library handle the events and you will use the observables to manage validation and final values to use for further processing.
+See https://blog.logrocket.com/form-validation-in-svelte/ for nice examples.

 - Some styles are unused - related to md and ios options for webcomponents?
 Or need to be discarded.
 Probably issue with webcomponents and the nature of Ionic being sensitive to md or ios style (as part of its config)

 - Add IonPage, IonTabs and IonBackButton are not part of the default export - these are svelte components, so index.ts cannot handle these (?)